CANADA FX DEBT-C$ touches 3-week high as equities rally

 "I think it just seems like an overall optimistic feeling of what's going on with Q2 earnings and the fact that equity markets are posting small gains," said Jean-Philippe Blais, vice president foreign exchange products at BMO Capital Markets.

-Quarterly earnings at Goldman Sachs Group Inc (GS.N: Quote), seen as a bellwether for the financial sector, soared on trading results [ID:nN14289399], helping equities higher on Tuesday and spurring risk sentiment for the Canadian dollar.
+Quarterly earnings at Goldman Sachs Group Inc (GS.N), seen as a bellwether for the financial sector, soared on trading results [ID:nN14289399], helping equities higher on Tuesday and spurring risk sentiment for the Canadian dollar.

 "Technical plays" helped also, Blais said.